-We would like to thank Ryan Ham, Kenneth Robbins, Hannah Fertel, Charles Hunter, Jason Shillam, Matt Saldate, James Jones, Terry Cummings, Michelle Workman, Casey Del Real, and Robyn Bilski for assistance with the surveys.
+We would like to thank Ryan Ham, Carlie Jackson, Charles Hunter, Jason Shillam, Matt Saldate, James Jones, Terry Cummings, Michelle Workman, Casey Del Real, and Robyn Bilski for their assistance and hard work on the 2018 surveys.
 Thanks to all EBMUD Fisheries and Wildlife staff for their contributions.